 “Pick up the little rocks,” she had said, “and not the big ones.
 The big rocks are too heavy, and can hurt you if you drop them.
-The little rocks you can pick up quickly, without danger of hurting yourself and without getting tired.
+The little rocks you can pick up quickly, without danger of hurting yourself and without tiring.
 Before you know it, the little rocks will fill up the wagon and you’ll be done.”

 The boy’s mother went to him, and asked him what was wrong.